Subaru Auto to Manual Transmission Conversion Basic Overview

 1. Finish all mechanical changes needed for your new transmission like shifter linkage, pedal box, clutch setup, etc.

-2. Wire up the Neutral Position Switch and Reverse Lights.
+2. Wire up the Neutral Position Switch (CN-PL02016) and Reverse Lights (CN-PL02009).
 Choose the appropriate plug needed for your transmission (NA 2 - 2 pin plugs, Turbo Trans 1 - 4 pin plug, or DCCD 1 - 6 pin plug).
 The neutral position switch requires ground input and signal to ECU.
 The reverse lights require key-on power source and output to the reverse lights.
 For the 6 pin DCCD transmission plug, 2 pins will be left empty and can later be wired to a DCCD controller.

 For a standard Subaru Vehicle Speed Sensor Pin 1 (Left side from the terminal end of the plug) is signal, pin 2 is ground, and pin 3 is 12v key on power.
 This wire needs to run directly inside the cabin to tie into the signal wire between the cluster and the ECU since this wire does not come into the engine bay.